zx80/flask-simple-auth/README.md

 ### dev

-Implement *bearer* authorization for tokens and make it the default.
+Add *bearer* authorization for tokens and make it the default.
-Implement *JWT* tokens, both hmac and pubkey variants.
+Add *JWT* tokens, both hmac and pubkey variants.
+Add *500* generation if a route is missing an authorization declaration.

 ### 1.8.1